 Empowering stakeholders with information about Rochester

-The map provides 53 city economic and social condition indicators gathered from a combination of data gathered by the City and the U.S. Bureau of Census.
-The Rochester Neighborhood Data Map divides the city of Rochester into its 229 Census Designated Block Groups.
+This project provides city economic and social condition indicators gathered from a combination of data gathered by the City and the U.S. Bureau of Census.
+The Rochester Neighborhood Data Project divides the city of Rochester into its 229 Census Designated Block Groups.

 The information available includes economic, social, demographic, crime and physical data sets such as the number of vacant structures, crime rates, median household income, unemployment rates, numbers of children in school, homeownership and much more.